giuliopons/quiz-tool/README.md

 # QUIZ TOOL

-This is am easy quiz game for classrooms, made with PHP/js,css,html.
+This is a simple quiz game for classrooms, made with PHP/js,css,html.
 No database needed, just json files to store data.

 ## Instructions